The best houseboat accommodations on the Amsterdam canals

 Sleeping in an Amsterdam Houseboat

 Looking for a nice and original accommodation in Amsterdam?
-Then spend the night on an Amsterdam houseboat.
-Below we listed some popular websites where you can find available houseboats in Amsterdam for rent.
+Then, spend the night on an Amsterdam houseboat.
+Below, we listed some popular websites where you can find houseboats available for rent in Amsterdam.
 Most of them can be booked via Booking.com.
-At the moment Booking.com offers 32 different houseboats in Amsterdam.
+At the moment, Booking.com offers 32 different houseboats in Amsterdam.

 Why should you rent a houseboat in Amsterdam?